grodansparadis/vscp-doc-spec/introduction.md

 Windows changed this.
 The OS introduced abstraction for devices and from that point drivers was something the OS dealt with and the application developer could concentrate on creating the application.
 This was the big reason behind the boom in software that made Microsoft and others successful.

 VSCP does this for automation tasks.
 Look around and see how it looks today.
-We have applications that work for Zigbee, X10, KNX, LonWorks etc. Some try to combine them into one application but still it's a different thing to turn on a lamp using Zigbee, X10, KNX or whatever.
+We have applications that work for Matter, Zigbee, X10, KNX, LonWorks etc. Some try to combine them into one application but still it's a different thing to turn on a lamp using Matter, Zigbee, X10, KNX or whatever.
 In the best case the same user interface component can be used but still there is a need to differentiate between the technologies use also at that level and most important the knowledge about the technology is needed on the top level.

 VSCP try to hide this.
 Drivers implement the interface to the technology and they all talk to the system using the VSCP protocol and understand VSCP protocol events.
 Compare this with printing under a modern OS.
 It's no difference today if you print to a Laser printer or a ink jet printer.
 Also it all works the same if the printer use protocol x, y or z.
 You are also still able to configure and print with the printers.
 This is where the abstraction comes into place.